 The episode after that, "The Red Badge of Gayness," also commemorated Bergman by not having any of her characters speak (Kenny's mom did appear, but was only there to silently read a letter about her son's death while Cartman narrated).
-The only woman character who spoke was the S'mores Schnapps woman played by Trey Parker, using his Mr. Hankey voice.
+The only woman characters who spoke were a Topeka schoolteacher and the S'mores Schnapps woman, both played by Trey Parker using his Mr. Hankey voice.

 Real Life example: She gave Tara Strong, her close friend, a dog for her 26th birthday (the last one Bergman was around for).